-The length of probate varies from estate to estate, but you can always count on the process to take at least a few months.
+The length of probate varies from estate to estate, but you can always count on the process to take at least a year.
 The reason probate takes so long is because the executor or personal representative must follow several steps:

 - Take an inventory of all the assets in the estate

 - Send a notice of probate to all the beneficiaries, creditors, heirs, etc.